NBA Rumors: Memphis Grizzlies Seem More Than Willing To Help Dwight Howard Rejoin The Los Angeles Lakers

 — NBA on TNT (@NBAonTNT) August 18, 2019

 Dwight Howard isn’t the only player in the sights for the Los Angeles Lakers.
-As Wojnarowski also reported, the Lakers are looking at big men Mo Spreights and Joakim Noah at the same time they’re giving Howard a workout.
+As Wojnarowski also reported, the Lakers are looking at big men Mo Speights and Joakim Noah at the same time they’re giving Howard a workout.